 Nick qualified as a Chartered Accountant and went on to start a paper merchanting business which he ran for 25 years.
 He and Angie have lived in Godalming for 43 years and have two children and six grandchildren, all living locally.
 Their daughter Sarah is married to Marcus, above.
 Being retired, they now enjoy golf, cooking, gardening, Scrabble, pilates and travelling and of course editing the Jottings for VantagePoint Magazine.

 Humphrey Max is a black labrador and is the VantagePoint office dog.
-He loves walking, eating, playing fetch, eating, being around people, eating, playing with other dogs, eating, having tummy tickles, eating, swimming in his pool in South West France, eating and sleeping.
+He loves walking, eating, playing fetch, eating, being around people, eating, playing with other dogs, eating, having tummy tickles, eating, swimming in the sea and in his pool in South West France, eating and sleeping.

-He lives in Elstead with his dad Stefan where he has four beds and supervises all cooking activity.
+He lives mainly in Elstead with his dad Stefan where he has three beds and supervises all cooking activity, but spends weekends with his other dad Mike and step-dogs Annie and Fergus, sometimes by the seaside in Alverstoke, Hampshire.